 1. The UE1 initiates an IMS session and establishes audio and video session connections with the UE2.
 The bootstrap channel is established for both the UE1 and UE2.
 UE1 obtains UE1's avatar id(s) through bootstrap data channel.

-2. Application data channel is established between UE1 and DC AS, and media re-negotiation may be performed.
+2. Application data channel is established between UE1 and DC AS, and media re-negotiation is optionally performed.

 3. The UE1 generates UE1's attestation.
 The UE1's attestation consists of Avatar ID, rendering option (i.e., sending UE centric), expiration time, signature generated by using UE1's private key, as described in clause 6.6.2.4 of this document.
 The UE1 sends UE1's attestation and UE1's certificate to the DC AS to download UE1's avatar representation.

-4. DC AS may check whether the UE1 is allowed to use the avatar ID after reading the avatar ID in the UE1's attestation.
+4. DC AS optionally checks whether the UE1 is allowed to use the avatar ID after reading the avatar ID in the UE1's attestation.

 DC AS requests avatar representation using UE1's attestation and UE1's certificate.